Intelligence deficit: Conclusion from the mouse to the human being

-Category: Environment Hits: 2Impaired intelligence, movement disorders and developmental delays are typical for a group of rare diseases that belong to GPI anchor deficiencies.
+Category: Environment Hits: 4Impaired intelligence, movement disorders and developmental delays are typical for a group of rare diseases that belong to GPI anchor deficiencies.
 Researchers now used genetic engineering methods to create a mouse that mimics these patients very well.
 Studies in this animal model suggest that in GPI anchor deficiencies, a gene mutation impairs the transmission of stimuli at the synapses in the brain.

 Read more https://www.sciencedaily.com/releases/2021/01/210107125322.htm